 - Lay chicken flat on one side of baking sheet, cut side down.

-- In a bowl toss together the potatoes with 1 TBS olive oil and season potatoes with ½ teaspoon salt and ¼ teaspoon pepper.
+- In a bowl toss together the potatoes with 1 tablespoon olive oil and season potatoes with ½ teaspoon salt and ¼ teaspoon pepper.
 Toss to coat evenly then transfer to baking sheet with the chicken, spreading potatoes to one layer.

 - Roast for 20 minutes.